Gordi42/fridom/docs/source/tutorials/using_models/index.rst

       Learn how to create a grid and set up the model settings.

    .. grid-item-card::  2.
-Field Variables and Plotting
+Scalar Fields and Plotting
-      :link: field_variable_and_plotting
+      :link: scalar_fields_and_plotting
       :link-type: doc

-      Learn how to work with field variables and how to plot them.
+      Learn how to work with scalar fields and how to plot them.

    .. grid-item-card::  3.
 The State Vector and Initial Conditions
       :link: state_and_initial_conditions